hartwigmedical/hmftools/isofox/README.md

-CoverageDown | # of fragments overlapping the last base prior to the down breakend MaxAnchorLengthUp | maximum number of distinct matched bases by any 1 junction supporting fragment at the up breakend MaxAnchorLengthDown | maximum number of distinct matched bases by any 1 junction supporting fragment at the down breakend TransDataUp | Transcript ids which contain a splice junction which includes matches the up breakpoint TransDataDown | Transcript ids which contain a splice junction which includes matches the down breakpoint OtherGenesUp | Other genes which match the up breakpoint OtherGenesDown | Other genes which match the down breakpoint RelatedFusions | Ids of other fusions in the same gene which may be caused by the same structural variant breakpoints
+CoverageDown | # of fragments overlapping the last base prior to the down breakend MaxAnchorLengthUp | maximum number of distinct matched bases by any 1 junction supporting fragment at the up breakend MaxAnchorLengthDown | maximum number of distinct matched bases by any 1 junction supporting fragment at the down breakend TransDataUp | Transcript ids which contain a splice junction which includes matches the up breakend TransDataDown | Transcript ids which contain a splice junction which includes matches the down breakend OtherGenesUp | Other genes which match the up breakpoint OtherGenesDown | Other genes which match the down breakpoint RelatedFusions | Ids of other fusions in the same gene which may be caused by the same structural variant